Muhammad-H-Bakr/CS417_Neural_2025/Tasks_Sec1.md

+# Tasks

-#### Q1) write a method that takes a list and number and returns all the two numbers that equals to their sum
+## Q1) write a method that takes a list and number and returns all the two numbers that equals to their sum

 * example
   * input: [1, 2, 3, 4, 5, 6] , 7